By Tochukwu Anene

 Here are 7 steps you can take in creating a successful SMM strategy:

 Failing to plan is planning to fail.
-Launching a campaign without having goals is a total waste of time, money and man-power.
+Launching a campaign without having goals is a total waste of time, money and manpower.
 When it comes to social media marketing, your objectives must be clear, practical and not too ambiguous.
-Having clear goals and objectives allows you to monitor and optimise the campaign when it is not meeting the expectations.
-With clear practical objectives, you can demand for the resources that will help your campaign and prove your Return on Investment.
+Having clear goals and objectives allows you to monitor and optimize the campaign when it is not meeting the expectations.
+With clear practical objectives, you can demand the resources that will help your campaign and prove your Return on Investment.

 Your objectives should clearly state:

 This step might come in your execution plan but for me, I prefer having it glaring at me when I put together my SMM strategy.
 Engagement idea simply means the part of the strategy that keeps your target audience in your campaign scope.
 It might be a quiz contest on your Facebook page, a bi-monthly Tweet chat or cartoon series on your blog.
 Whatever it is, make sure it has the capacity to drive engagement and entertain your audience.
 You have to tailor your idea to suit the buyer persona or target audience.

 3. Identify the social media channels:

 This is a very important step in creating your SMM strategy because the channels you choose to employ affects the kind of content you will share in your campaign.
 If content is king, the channel should be queen (my personal opinion though) or as my traditional media colleagues always say, “the medium is the message.”
 At this stage, having known your objectives and overall campaign Key Performance Indicator (KPI), you have to choose the social media channels that:

 Twitter only allows for 140 characters so every letter should count.
 Facebook gives you the opportunity to tell a visual story that your audience can connect with and share.
 Your TV commercials if any, will make good YouTube videos which with the help of paid promotion, can grow your audience reach and bring more people into your campaign scope.